 - What Kind of Math is Needed?

-- Advanced Calculus Score 80 or higher
+- Advanced Calculus Score A or A+

-- The thinking process required for you to score 80 is what's important
+- The thinking process required for you to score

+A/A+ is what's important

 - Linear Algebra Basic Tool for Econometrics

-- Mathematical Statistics Econometrics
+- Advance Statistical Inference (Mathematical Statistics) - Basic Tool for Econometrics

 - The more the better, but mastering these three is better than being a jack of all traits...